Cass Elliot: Later work

 In 1973, Elliot performed in Saga of Sonora, a TV music-comedy-Western special with Jill St. John, Vince Edwards, Zero Mostel, and Lesley Ann Warren.
 She also sang the jingle "Hurry on down to Hardee's, where the burgers are charco-broiled" for Hardee's advertisements.
 Throughout the early 1970s, Elliot continued her acting career, as well.
-She had a featured role in the movie Pufnstuf (1970) and made guest appearances on TV's The New Scooby-Doo Movies, Young Dr. Kildare, Love, American Style, and The Red Skelton Show, among others.
+She had a featured role in the movie Pufnstuf (1970) and made guest appearances on TV's The New Scooby-Doo Movies; Young Dr. Kildare; Love, American Style; and The Red Skelton Show; among others.

 In 1973, Elliot hired as her manager Allan Carr, who was also managing the careers of Tony Curtis, Ann-Margret, and Peter Sellers.
-Carr felt Elliot needed to leave pop and rock music altogether and head into the cabaret circuit, so a show was put together comprising old standards along with a few new songs written for her by friends.
+Carr felt Elliot needed to leave pop and rock music and head into the cabaret circuit, so a show was put together comprising old standards along with a few new songs written for her by friends.
 The act included Elliot and two male singers who served as backup singers and sidekicks during the musical numbers.
 The title of the show was Don't Call Me Mama Anymore, named after one of the songs written by Elliot's friend Earle Brown.
 The song was born out of Elliot's frustration with being identified as "Mama Cass".
 The show debuted in Pittsburgh on February 9, 1973.
 Elliot felt ready to tackle Las Vegas once again and premiered at the Flamingo.
 This time, she received rave reviews.
 The Las Vegas Sun wrote, "Cass Elliot, making a strong point that she is no longer Mama Cass, has a good act serving notice that she is here to stay.
 The audience was with her all the way ... no empty seats anywhere."
 She then took her act to higher-echelon casinos and swankier nightclubs in cities throughout the country.